luccadumas/backend-lead-management/README.md

 npm run build
 npm start
 ```

+## Email Simulation

+Whenever a lead is accepted, instead of sending a real email, the system simulates the email by creating a `.txt` file in the `emails/` folder at the project root.
+Each file contains the recipient, subject, and content of the email that would have been sent.
+The filename includes the lead ID and a timestamp for easy identification.

+This allows you to verify that the email notification logic is working, without needing a real SMTP server or sending actual emails.

 ## Notes
 - By default, the project runs with SQLite, with no need to install or configure a database.